 Rachel A. O’Mara, MD, FACP is a Clinical Instructor of General Internal Medicine at Northwestern University Feinberg School of Medicine and the Owner of Streeterville Internal Medicine, LLC since February 2011.
-On June 1, 2017, the practice changed from a typical fee for service model to a concierge/personalized medicine practice and the name changed to Rachel O’Mara, MD, LLC.
+On June 1, 2017, the practice changed from a typical fee for service model to a concierge/personalized medicine practice and the name changed to Rachel O’Mara, MD, PLLC.

 Dr. O’Mara has volunteered in multiple activities and has an interest in international issues and social justice.
 She volunteered in Tanzania and worked in both Zimbabwe and Cuba during residency and came away with many impactful human stories.
 In the US, she has volunteered with Remote Area Medical in South Dakota and worked at a clinic, Community Health, for underserved patients in the Ukranian Village.